DSAtestsite/DSAtestsite.github.io/_pages/submission-guidelines.md

 A: We prefer articles from DSA members, but non-members may submit articles so long as they address concerns of interest to our members.

 If you still have questions, please send them to thesocialist@mdcdsa.org with “question about the newsletter” in the subject line.

+THE WASHINGTON SOCIALIST IS THE NEWSLETTER AND EDITORIAL PUBLICATION OF METRO DC DSA.
+THE VIEWS AND OPINIONS EXPRESSED HERE MAY NOT REFLECT THOSE OF THE CHAPTER, AND PUBLICATION OF ANY INFORMATION SHOULD NOT BE CONSIDERED AN ENDORSEMENT.
+FOR OUR CHAPTER'S OFFICIAL STATEMENTS, PLEASE VISIT THE STATEMENTS SECTION OF OUR MAIN SITE.